electron/electron/docs/api/web-frame-main.md

 ### `webFrameMain.fromId(processId, routingId)`

-* `processId` Integer - An `Integer` representing the id of the process which owns the frame.
+* `processId` Integer - An `Integer` representing the internal ID of the process which owns the frame.
-* `routingId` Integer - An `Integer` representing the unique frame id in the current renderer process.
+* `routingId` Integer - An `Integer` representing the unique frame ID in the current renderer process.
 Routing IDs can be retrieved from `WebFrameMain` instances (`frame.routingId`) and are also passed by frame specific `WebContents` navigation events (e.g. `did-frame-navigate`).